Menooker/AgentGo/GeneHatchery/ReadMe.txt

 Network Mode Limits: 50 genes with 10 DNA positions Gene positions should be even!
-MUTATION_RATE should be int,MUTATION_PERCENTAGE be double!!
+MUTATION_RATE should be int from [0,100] ,MUTATION_PERCENTAGE be double where 1 is for 100% !!
+MUTATION_RATE is the chance that a gene mutates.
+MUTATION_PERCENTAGE is the variation of the gene value.

 --------------------
 ghp2txt